thaibapratik/git-learning/readme.md

-Hello, Git!
+Hello Everyone, Welcome to learning-git

+- Feature1
-this is modification for `feature-branch` this is modifcation for `fearure-branch` to use `pull` command
+- This is modification for `feature-branch`